The Saint Michael's Sacred Line is a mysterious phenomenon that has puzzled historians and archaeologists for centuries.

-The first Carmelite community on Mount Carmel dates back to the time of the Crusades, when European pilgrims decided to emulate the life of Saint Elias, who they considered to be the first monastic.
+The first Carmelite community on Mount Carmel dates back to the time of the Crusades when European pilgrims decided to emulate the life of Saint Elias, who they considered the first monastic.
 But their desire to live in isolation and prayer was shattered by the conflict between the Christian West and the Islamic East.

 The Carmelites were driven out of the mountain by Saracens in 1291.
 Four centuries later, the discalced branch of the order returned to Mount Carmel under the guidance of Venerable Fr.
 Prosper.
-Only 130 years after rebuilding their community, they were again expelled by Muslims who destroyed the monastery.
-Undeterred by their setbacks, the holy monks moved their location closer to the mountain cave of the Saint Elias, this time building over the ruins of a Byzantine chapel.
+Unfortunately, only 130 years after rebuilding their community, they were again expelled by Muslims who destroyed the Monastery.
+Undeterred by their setbacks, the holy monks moved their location closer to the mountain cave of Saint Elias, this time building over the ruins of a Byzantine chapel.